Montalcino: The Charming Wine Town of Tuscany!

 The Cathedral of Santissimo Salvatore, also known as the Cathedral of Montalcino, is one of the most important church buildings in the old town.
 It dates back to the year 1000, but was only declared a cathedral by Pope Pius II around 450 years later.
 The neoclassical style dates back to the 19th century, when the cathedral had almost been completely renovated between 1818 and 1832.
 Around the square there is a lovely small park with a picturesque view over the roofs of the old town.

-The 16th century Palazzo Pieri is another jewel in Montalcino.
-Worth seeing is the picturesque courtyard, which is decorated with an old stone fountain.
+The Palazzo Pieri from the 16th century is another gem in Montalcino and a visit is one of the insider tips of the old town.
+Worth seeing here is the picturesque courtyard, which is decorated with a beautiful stone fountain.
+The history of Palazzo Pieri is said to go back as far as the 16th century.
 Today, the enchanting courtyard houses a really nice café-bar, the Circolo Arci, where you can taste the famous Montalcino wine.

 Chiesa della Madonna del Soccorso

-Another beautiful church in the city is Chiesa della Madonna del Soccorso.
-It is located at the end of the town and was built in 1330 on top of an older church.
-The church tower, the so-called Campanile, was built later in 1782.
-The interior with works of art by Vincenzo di Benedetto di Chele Tamagni and Francesco Vanni is also worth seeing.
+The Chiesa della Madonna del Soccorso is not only one of the most beautiful churches in the city, it is also one of the most impressive sights in Montalcino.
+It is located at the end of the town center and was built over an older church as early as 1330.
+The church tower, the so-called Campanile, was built much later in 1782.
+The interior of this church is also worth seeing because during a visit, you can admire the works of art by Vincenzo di Benedetto di Chele Tamagni and by Francesco Vanni.

 Abbazia di Sant’Antimo